ZakKemble/AVRDUDESS/README.md

 Install Mono (this is the minimum required, you can use `mono-complete` for a full install):

-    sudo apt-get install libmono-system-windows-forms4.0-cil
+    sudo apt install libmono-system-windows-forms4.0-cil

 On older versions of Ubuntu you might need to use `libmono-winforms2.0-cil` instead.

 Install AVRDUDE and AVR Binutils (for avr-size):

-    sudo apt-get install avrdude binutils-avr
+    sudo apt install avrdude binutils-avr

-Run AVRDUDESS with mono, you might have to run as root (sudo) so that AVRDUDE can access ports if you haven't changed any permissions or rules.d stuff:
+Run AVRDUDESS with Mono, you might have to run as root (sudo) so that AVRDUDE can access ports if you haven't changed any permissions or rules.d stuff:

     mono avrdudess.exe

 ## Building:

-You will need Microsoft Visual Studio 2015 or newer installed (older might work too).
+You will need Microsoft Visual Studio 2015 or later installed (older might work too).
 Open `./src/avrdudess.sln` and click the 'Start' button at the top and it will build and run AVRDUDESS.\
 You can find the output in `./src/avrdudess/bin/Debug/`, or `./src/avrdudess/bin/Release/` if you chose to build for Release (the drop down box second from the left of the Start button is where you can choose the configuration).

 ## Making the Installer: